 At least every five years, a depository shall be selected through the City's banking services procurement process, which shall include a formal request for proposal (RFP).
-In selecting a depository, the credit worthiness of institutions shall be considered, and the Director of Finance shall conduct a comprehensive review of prospective depository's credit characteristics and financial history.
+In selecting a depository, the credit worthiness of institutions shall be considered, and the Deputy City Manager or designee shall conduct a comprehensive review of prospective depository's credit characteristics and financial history.